Vico C: Career

 In 2003, Vico C released an album titled En Honor a la Verdad.
 While it was not a major hit it still sold well and one of the album's singles "El Bueno, El Malo y El Feo", referring to Eddie Dee, himself and Tego Calderón respectively.
 The single was widely heard.
 The single was a great combination of the best "Conscience" subgenre of rap artists.

 Vico C's recent albums include Desahogo, in early 2005.
 The album was a success and born June 3, 2006, he came back with another concert, El Encuentro.

-Many consider Vico C to be a pioneer of rap.
-Music industry figures called him the "father and creator of rap".
-He has worked alongside artists including Big Boy, Eddie Dee, Héctor & Tito, Tego Calderón.
+Vico C also known as "el filósofo del rap" has worked alongside artists including Big Boy, Eddie Dee, Héctor & Tito, Tego Calderón en los "12 discipulos".
 He has also worked with producers Baby Ranks, Tony Touch and Luny Tunes.

-He has sung alongside salsa singer Gilberto Santa Rosa and cumbia group Kumbia Kings.
+He has sung alongside salsa singer Gilberto Santa Rosa and cumbia group Kumbia Kings on their album titled Duetos.

 Vico C tries to maintain a Christian theme throughout his music.
 His brother Jay Lozada is a salsa musician.

-In 2020 music by Vico C was part of the annual Banco Popular Christmas songs compilation album.
+In 2020, music by Vico C was part of the annual Banco Popular Christmas songs compilation album.

+In 2023, he signed a deal with Nain Music, a subsidiary of the Rimas Entertainment record label, for an unreleased album by Vico C to be released in May 2023.
+In March, Vico C presents his new single "Pregúntale a Tu Papá por Mí".
+Vico C also won for the best comeback in Premios Tu Musica Urbano.

+Movie

+Vico C: La vida del filósofo is a biographical film about the life of Vico C. The movie was inspired by the director Eduardo "Transfor" Ortiz's idea, which he conceived while listening to Vico C's song "La inglesa" on the radio.
+The film portrays Vico C's journey, including his rise to international fame, his Grammy Latino awards, struggles with drug addiction, imprisonment, and the death of his mother.
+Vico C's son, Luis Armando "Loupz" Lozada Jr., portrays him in the movie, while Vico C himself contributed to the screenplay and provided coaching to the actors.

+The film Vico C, la vida del filósofo was available for streaming on the Netflix platform in Latin America.
+The biographical movie, which was released in theaters in Puerto Rico, the Dominican Republic, and the United States in 2017, gained popularity and was one of the most-watched films on the streaming platform "Pantaya".

 Legacy

-Vico C is renowned as the most influential artist in the history of Spanish Hip Hop and Reggaeton throughout Latin America and Spain.
+Vico C is renowned as the most influential artist in the history of Spanish hip-hop and reggaeton throughout Latin America and Spain.
 Vico is recognized for having lyrics that were thoughtful, insightful, socially conscious as well as catchy and danceable songs for all kind of audiences.
 The musical blueprint implemented by DJ Negro and Vico C is the precursor of the genre now known as reggaeton.
-Many Spanish hip hop/reggaeton journalists and experts consider Vico C as the greatest or one of the greatest artists in the history of the genre.
+Many Spanish hip-hop/reggaeton journalists and experts consider Vico C as the greatest or one of the greatest artists in the history of the genre.